The impact of the war in Ukraine on Polish arms industrial policy

 Anastasia Cucino was an intern with the SIPRI Military Expenditure and Arms Production Programme.

-Lorenzo Scarazzato is a Researcher with the SIPRI Military Expenditure and Arms Production Programme.
+Lorenzo Scarazzato is a Researcher in the SIPRI Military Expenditure and Arms Production Programme.

 One of the many knock-on impacts of Russia’s war against Ukraine has been a surge in demand for military equipment and ammunition in Europe.
 Poland is one of several Central European countries whose arms industries have seen a marked increase in orders: from their national governments, from European allies buying materiel to give to Ukraine and to replenish their own stockpiles, and from Ukraine itself.
 Since February 2022, Poland has been among the top suppliers of major arms to Ukraine, not least because it held stocks of Soviet-era equipment that Ukraine’s armed forces still relied on in the first months after the invasion.
 Demand seems likely to remain high as, on top of the orders already placed, many European states have pledged to increase military spending in response to a heightened perceived threat from Russia.